PX4/PX4-user_guide/en/frames_autogyro/README.md

 [Autogyro](https://en.wikipedia.org/wiki/Autogyro) is a type of [rotor-wing](https://en.wikipedia.org/wiki/Rotorcraft).
 Compared to other designs it possesses following advantages:

-  * Ability to take off and land using only a very short runway.
+  * Ability to take off and land using only a very short runway compared to airplane.
   * High resistance to weather conditions, especially gusts of wind.
   * Possession of a non-powered rotor enabling it to operate in an autorotation mode (one of the helicopter’s emergency modes as well).
 Consequently, it does not need to actively change a flight mode in case of failure (it does not need a parachute or other actively working devices).
 Its flight is thus inherently stable at all times.
   * Absence of a [downwash](https://en.wikipedia.org/wiki/Downwash) during take-off or landing creating an unwanted swirling of dust.